hugovantighem/test-fro-gcp/README.md

 NOTE: requires docker

+curl commands for testing on local server are provided into `client` directory.

 # Development
 The `Makefile` contains targets to run individual target, or any target (`*-scratch`) along with all previously required targets as if you just cloned the repository.